aldrinjenson/blog/content/posts/set-up-ssl.md

 	    }
 	}

 ```

+There you go, by now you should have the web server listening to https request on port 443✨.

 To configure SSL for other types of web servers, such as Apache or even a Python/Flask server, you will need to consult the documentation for those servers.